Los Angeles Employment Lawyer

 Lisa Bloom earned her J.D. from Yale Law School in 1986 and has been practicing for over three decades.
 She has been recognized as a Super Lawyer every year since 2015.
 As a trial attorney, she focuses on sexual harassment, discrimination, civil rights, and employment law matters.
 Lisa is also a frequent legal analyst and commentator on major networks including CNN, ABC, CBS, and NBC.

 Arick Fudali, Partner and Managing Attorney, earned his J.D. from the University of Florida Levin College of Law in 2010.
 He is admitted to practice in California, New York, and Florida.
-Before joining The Bloom Firm, he served as an Assistant State Attorney for the 17th Judicial Circuit in Broward County, Florida.
+Before joining Bloom Fudali, he served as an Assistant State Attorney for the 17th Judicial Circuit in Broward County, Florida.
 He has represented survivors of abuse and discrimination in civil litigation since 2011 and frequently appears on CNN, Court TV, and News Nation to advocate for victims’ rights.

 Proven Results for California Workers